lcnetdev/lds-processing/README.md

 # bf2mets

-This may disappear, to be replaced with a more abstract process that would permit the processing of arbitrary RDF resources into METS files, to be loaded to ID.LOC.GOV.
+This may disappear, to be replaced with a more abstract process that would permit the processing of arbitrary RDF resources into METS files, to be loaded to ID.
 But as it is here now...
 This will take a directory of RDF/XML files in which are Bibframe resources and process them into METS files for loading to ID.LOC.GOV.

 Prerequisite:  Install and configure [zorba](https://github.com/zorba-processor/zorba)